-According to the ThinkQuest website, floods are the most dangerous aspect of thunderstorms, killing an average of 140 people every year.
+Floods are the most dangerous aspect of thunderstorms, killing an average of 80 people every year.
 They also cause extensive damage to property, especially residential dwellings.
-For these reasons, members of the public find it desirable to prevent floods before they happen whenever possible.
+For these reasons, members of the public find it desirable to take preventative measures before floods occur.
 Although it is not possible to predict or stop all floods around the globe, understanding how floods form reduces the risk that lives and property will be lost.
+There are several causes of floods.

 When storms such as hurricanes form over the water, they create waves that, in the deep ocean, are harmless.
 As the waves near shore, however, the water in the waves has nowhere to go except up onto the shore.
 These waves (storm surges) crash onto the shore very quickly, flooding the coastal area.
 Additionally, the lower the barometric pressure, the higher the tides are near the shore and the greater the chances of flooding are.